 A tall blonde sashayed towards the bar with her redheaded friend.
 Her hair hung to the middle of her back.
 She had graceful features and legs that went on forever.
 Her simple dress fell to just above the knee, modest at the front, but the back was scooped out and fell to the small of her back.
 She was exquisite.
 I became aroused just thinking about her.

 She perused the cocktail menu, then, with confidence, caught the attention of the barman.
 As she scanned the bar, her face was alight with pleasure.
 Her gaze intercepted mine.
 Green and blue eyes merged with an intensity that I found disturbing.
 As we stared across the space that separated us, I felt a connection.
 I laughed a self-conscious tinkle, almost girly in sound.
 I was beginning to sound profound; the truth was she was stunning, and I wanted her.

 The barman came back, and her friend dragged her away.
 I ordered our drinks and then stood chatting to the boys for a few minutes.
 What are you waiting for?
 If you don’t do something now, someone else will.
 I hesitated then told the lads that I was going after the gorgeous blonde.

-“Hey, I’m Theo, do you mind if I come and talk to you?”
-God how lame was that?
-A surreptitious slide of my hands on the back of my trousers removed all traces of the sweat soaking my palms.
+“Hey.
+I’m Theo.
+Do you mind if I come and talk to you?”
+God, how lame was that?
+A surreptitious slide of my hands down the back of my trousers removed all traces of sweat.